meiersi/talks/2011 09 20 - BMPI, Zurich - Purely functional imperative programming in Haskell/presentation.markdown

       return :: a -> m a
       (>>=)  :: m a -> (a -> m b) -> m b

+- do-notation available for all types in the 'Monad' type-class

 \vspace{1em}

 All monads must satisfy certain laws to ensure they behave as expected.

 They are satisfied by the instance below.

 \vspace{1em}